 By Andru McCracken

 Some real life pioneers will be attending McBride’s upcoming Pioneer Days, pioneers in the field of biomass energy.
-Vice President of Borealis Bioenergy Company Glen Kindallen said that they have decided to introduce themselves to the community of McBride.
+Vice President of Boreal Bioenergy Company Glen Kindallen said that they have decided to introduce themselves to the community of McBride.
 Boreal Bioenergy Company is another iteration of the 4leaf Corporation that first made local headlines in spring 2018.

 “It’s more of a name change than anything else,” said Kindallen.